-The topics in the Dial-A-Law series provide only general information on legal issues within the province of Alberta.
-This service is provided by Calgary Legal Guidance funded in part by the Alberta Law Foundation.
-The purpose is to make you aware of your legal rights and responsibilities.
+The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
+The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 The contract must provide terms setting out a complete description of the goods sold and full disclosure of all costs.
-There can be no hidden costs concerning the sale.
+There can be no hidden costs about the sale.
 Full disclosure of costs may include:

-- The total purchase price.
+- The total purchase price;

-- The amount deducted for a trade-in, if applicable.
+- The amount deducted for a trade-in, if applicable;

-- G.S.T. or other taxes
+- G.S.T. or other taxes;

-- Administration fees.
+- Administration fees;

-- The number of payments to be made.
+- The number of payments to be made

-- The interest charged for the loan indicated in both percentage and dollar amount.
+- The interest charged for the loan indicated in both percentage and dollar amount

-An “acceleration” term that is generally included in the contract means the debt is due immediately in certain circumstances.
+An “acceleration” term that is generally included in the contract, which means the debt is due immediately in certain circumstances.
 If you are late with your payments, the entire amount may become due immediately.
 The seller will send you written notice that the full amount must be paid.
 If you cannot pay the entire debt, the seller may sue you for the amount still owing or seize the goods.

 Once the contract is signed, the conditional sales contract may be sold to a finance company.
 Major department stores will often turn over their credit contracts over to a finance company.
 All payments for the goods are then made directly to the finance company who also assumes all warranty obligations of the goods.
-If the seller does not fulfill their obligations under the contract, the lender is under an obligation to fulfill the same.
+If the seller does not fulfill their obligations under the contract, the creditor is under an obligation to fulfill the same.